amadeuszbartosz/countdown-lockscreen/README.md

 - Check that iCloud Drive is enabled and synced.
 - Verify automation permissions under **Settings > Shortcuts**.
 - If running on macOS, allow the app in **Security & Privacy > Full Disk Access**.
+- **macOS Unverified Developer Issue:**
+  If you see a warning message like "can’t check for malicious software" or "unverified developer", open **System Preferences > Security & Privacy > General** and click **"Allow Anyway"** to permit the app to run.

 ---